-When non-accidental injury, specifically head trauma, is suspected, the clinician should be looking for signs of raised intracranial pressure, such as bradycardia, decreased respiration rate, apneic episodes, and bulging fontanelles.
+When head trauma, is suspected, the clinician should be looking for signs of raised intracranial pressure such as a reduced level of consciousness,bradycardia, reduced respiratory rate, apnoeicepisodes, vomiting and bulgingfontanelles.

 At this stage, acute and reversible causes of the infant’s altered mental status need to be investigated.

-CT Head – small left subdural haematoma – no midline shift
+CT Head – small left subdural haematoma with no midline shift

-When the infant is being shaken by their caregiver, posterior rib fractures and intracranial haemorrhages can result if enough force has been applied.
-Subdural hemorrhages are most commonly seen, but subarachnoid hemorrhages can occur as well.
-Neurological signs that point towards raised intracranial pressure secondary to bleeding and/or brain swelling include vomiting, apneic episodes, seizures, irritability, and altered mental status.
+When the infant is being shaken by their caregiver, rib fractures and intracranial haemorrhages can result if enough force has been applied.
+Subdural haemorrhages are most commonly seen, but subarachnoid haemorrhages can occur as well.
+Neurological signs that point towards raised intracranial pressure secondary to bleeding and/or brain swelling include vomiting, apnoeic episodes, seizures, irritability and altered mental status.
 An absence of these signs does not rule out non-accidental head trauma.
-Retinal hemorrhages are seen in 80% of these cases, and are highly suggestive of non-accidental injury.
-Mandatory reporting and further workup is required.
+Retinal haemorrhages are noted in 80% of these cases and are highly suggestive of non-accidental injury.
+Mandatory reporting and further work-up are required.

 Tran, C., Chen, Y. A., Shah, R., & Vaisman, A. (2011).
 The Toronto notes 2011: Comprehensive medical reference and review for the Medical Council of Canada Qualifying Exam Part 1 and the United States Medical Licensing Exam Step 2.
 Toronto: Toronto Notes for Medical Students, Inc.